gemini3d/gemci/README.md

 ```

 The "hourly/mini*" tests are good for validating a workflow on a laptop or workstation in about a minute runtime each.

+## Data directory

+It is necessary to specify the data directory where the CI tests will be run.
+This is accomplished by either/both:

+* set environment variable GEMINI_CIROOT
+* CMake configure option `cmake -DGEMINI_CIROOT=<path>`  (priority over environment variable)